SegiH/gmusicutility/README.md

      Find Duplicate Tracks in Playlist: Compare 2 playlists and create CSV with tracks that are in both playlists Rename a playlist

+     Export a list of all purchased songs in your GPM library as CSV or HTML and save file locally or DropBox.
-     Export all songs in your GPM library as CSV or HTML and save file locally or DropBox.
+     Export a list of all songs in your GPM library as CSV or HTML and save file locally or DropBox.
      View recently added music - Pick and date and see all tracks added since that date.
-Results can be saved as CSV
+Results can be saved as CSV Automatically checks for updates when using the UI (You can use /checkforupdates to check for an update from the command line)

      Command line arguments to perform all of the above steps automatically from the command line.